Angulate tortoise: Diet

-Domestic dangers
+Domestic dangers to tortoises

-If the garden is suburban, then it should be securely walled, so that the tortoise does not wander into the nearby streets and traffic.
+If the garden where it is kept is suburban, then it should be securely walled, so that the tortoise does not wander into the nearby streets and traffic.

 The property should also not have a swimming pool, as angulate tortoises cannot swim (unlike many larger tortoise species), and will drown if it falls into deep water.

 Domestic dogs are a threat to captive tortoises, which are often badly injured or killed after being severely chewed on.

 If kept in groups, females never clash, however males are fiercely territorial and will fight each other at any opportunity.
 Males should therefore ideally be kept separately from other males.

 Sun and temperature

 This tortoise, like most reptiles, also needs to be able to regulate its own temperature, by moving between sunny and shady spots.
 It therefore needs a large garden where it can move about, so as to seek both natural sunlight, as well as shade, when necessary.
 It needs a dry habitat, as constant moisture is particularly bad for it.